bnadland/nanowrimo2012/system.markdown

 ## Design Goals:

-* mostly d20 based (with d6 and maybe other dice aswell)
+* d20 based (with d6 and maybe other dice aswell)
 * D&D like saturation with magical items
 * streamlined equipment and resource managements
 * tactical fights without minis
 * flexible, balanced magic system
 * classless
-* simple tracking of fights (no status/conditions/... effects)
+* simple tracking of fights (minimal status/conditions/... effects)
 * quick, randomizable way to generate monster and NPCs
 * different energy and damage sources for resistances and attacks